 OptimizePress is the premier WordPress theme for creating conversion-optimized websites, and it's what I use to power my online business on the backend of this site.
 The amazingly simple visual live editor and template library enables you to very quickly build high converting landing pages, set up your blog, construct member portals, offer gated content, and so much more at an affordable price point.

 It's very affordable (starting at $29/mo) and comes with every feature you need to build lists, quickly generate high-converting landing pages, set up automated emails, message subscribers, and includes numerous helpful email templates to start with.
 It also integrates directly with WordPress and dozens of other important tools for online business owners, so you can easily install visually appealing opt-in boxes and capture leads.
-If you want to take your email marketing seriously, check out ConvertKit today.
+If you want to take your email marketing seriously, check out ConvertKit today, it's by far my most essential online business tool.

 4. Shopify.
 My very first online store ran on Shopify.
 Beyond just their easy-to-build online business storefronts that you can host on your own custom domain, they've released a suite of other online business tools and integrations that allow you to sell your products directly on Pinterest, Twitter, Facebook, and you can even embed shopping carts directly into your existing website.